127001sudais/Tic-Tac-Toe/README.md

 #### Optional Enhancements:

 5. **Game Modes**:
+   (use MINIMAX algorithm for the PvC and PeerJS for PvP)
-   - Incorporate a feature to allow users to choose between Player vs Player (PvP) or Player vs Computer (PvC) modes.(use MINIMAX algorithm for the PvC and PeerJS for PvP)
+   - Incorporate a feature to allow users to choose between Player vs Player (PvP) or
+   -  Player vs Computer (PvC) modes. ✅

 6. **Game History**:
    - Design a system to log the outcomes of each game, including moves and winners.